 Box braids are a fan favorite.
-In fact, Google has released their "Year in Search" trending data for 2020 and this specific how-to made the list.
-If you've ever gotten the beloved protective style installed, you know how much of a timesaver it can be, and let's be honest, the braids make us feel beautiful.
+In fact, when Google released its "Year in Search" trending data for 2020, this specific how-to made the list.
+If you've ever gotten the beloved protective style installed, you know how much of a time-saver it can be, and let's be honest, the braids make us feel beautiful.
 (Well, at least that has been my experience.)
 Even with the style's time-saving capabilities and versatility, there is one downside: Box braids can be heavy and can sometimes put a strain on the scalp and our delicate edges.

 What Are Knotless Box Braids

 Simply put, knotless braids don't have the traditional knot you likely grew up with at the start of each braid.
-Knotless braids uses the feed-in technique where the hair is infused mid-braid to create a lighter, and what some would call a more natural-looking braid.
+Knotless braids uses the feed-in technique, infusing the hair mid-braid to create a lightweight braid that some would call more natural-looking.
 Not to mention, the braids are coveted for their comfort and ease on the hairline.
 "Knotless braids are definitely a better option because [they put] less stress and tension on the hair and scalp," says Williams.

 "Braids can still be heavy if too much hair is used in the extension," she adds.
 But, she notes that when the technique is done correctly, you can help prevent traction alopecia.
 "The benefit of the knotless technique (when done properly) is it prevents traction alopecia, which is a common form of hair loss for women who have braids that are installed too tight with the large knots.
 This technique can take longer to install, but it's worth the health of the hair and scalp."